Rwanda deportation plan gets go-ahead by appeals court

 Campaigners remain ‘hopeful’ Tuesday’s flight will still get cancelled through individual challenges

-Home secretary Priti Patel’s highly-controversial plan to send asylum seekers to Rwanda on Tuesday’s deportation flight has been given the go-ahead by the Court of Appeals.
+Home secretary Priti Patel’s highly-controversial plan to send asylum seekers to Rwanda on Tuesday’s deportation flight has been given the go-ahead by the Court of Appeal.

-Judges rejected a last-ditch attempt by campaigners to have the first flight blocked until a full hearing on the lawfulness of the “asylum processing” scheme can be heard in July.
+Judges rejected a last-ditch attempt by campaigners to have the first flight blocked until a full hearing on the lawfulness of the “offshore processing” scheme can be heard in July.

-But campaigners are increasingly optomistic that Tuesday’s flight will be cancelled after a series of succesful individual legal challenges.
+But campaigners are increasingly optomistic that the government will be forced to cancel Tuesday’s flight after a series of succesful individual legal challenges.

 The Care4Calais group said several more names were taken off the flight list on Monday – leaving only eight people cleared for deportation to Rwanda.